 Students flocked to Cornell in the early 1870’s and Xi immediately took and held an important position at Cornell.
 The chapter’s fortunes fell and rose with those of the University, and in 1881, with admissions declining, Xi alumni and undergraduates decided to relinquish the chapter’s charter.
 At that time, the brothers felt it was more important to retain the standards upon which the chapter was founded, rather than see them sacrificed.
 This philosophy remains within the heart the Xi chapter to this day.

 In 1887, W.F.D, Crane and J. Herbert Ballantine, along with William B. Smith and alumni Robert Treman, Eben Treman and William H. Miller, reactivated the Xi Chapter.
 The chapter’s charter was officially restored on February 17, 1888.
-Xi soon had a footing at Cornell, and in 1890, with the help of George A. Wardlow ’92 and Arthus N. Gibb ’90, a lot was purchased from Franklin Cornell, the son of Ezra Cornell, for the location of a new chapter house.
+Xi soon had a footing at Cornell, such that in May of 1890 the Chi Phi Chapter House Association Inc was formed.
+Then with the help of George A. Wardlow ’92, Robert Treman and Arthur N. Gibb ’90, a lot was purchased from Franklin Cornell, the son of Ezra Cornell, for the location of a new chapter house.
 J. H. Ballantine ’89 and W.H.
 Miller ‘72 made significant contributions to the project.
 Actual building operations were commenced in the fall of 1890, and by the spring of 1891, the beautiful lodge was ready for occupancy.
 This lodge, appropriately named Craigielea, meaning “house on the hill,” still stands today as a monument to the ideals of brotherhood for which this chapter was founded.

 Before the building of Craigielea, there had been no physical nucleus for the chapter, but the feeling of brotherhood was always present.
 To such men as Hendryx, DeAngelis, Treman, Levine, Ballantine, Gibb, and William Torey Morris, this feeling was a strong bond.
 Now this intangible purpose was symbolized by the new chapter house.